 - Get more tools to help them find the right products.

 - Have a more convenient experience because they don't have to reload the page each time they want to try a new search term.

 Those three benefits make it easier for shoppers to find the right products at your eCommerce store, which makes it easier for them to buy the right products.

-In contrast, the native WooCommerce search widget requires a page reload each time, doesn't include filter options, and uses your theme's regular shop page layout, which isn't optimized for search results.
+In contrast, the native WooCommerce search products widget requires a page reload each time.
+Even worse, it doesn't include filter options, and uses your theme's regular shop page layout, which isn't optimized for search results.

-Example use cases for a WooCommerce search plugin
+Example use cases for the WooCommerce search plugin

 If you're selling variable products, you'll be able to include all your variations right on the search results page without forcing shoppers to click through to the product single page:

 If you're selling digital files, you can add extra information like the file format, size, etc. Or, if you're selling eBooks, you can include other information, like the book's author: